ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 ##### Usage

-See the following code snipped for an example on how to instantiate (using the `c-kzg` module for our KZG dependency).
+See the following code snippet for an example on how to instantiate (using the `c-kzg` module for our KZG dependency).

 ```ts
 // ./examples/blobTx.ts